Karthik-1221/DMVC-Framework-Notes/README.md

 ## Routing and Request Handling

-Routing in DMVCFramework is attribute-based, which means paths and HTTP methods are declared directly on controller classes and action methods.[2]
-This makes endpoint definitions readable and keeps request handling close to controller logic.[2]
+Routing in DMVCFramework is mainly attribute-based, so route definitions and allowed HTTP methods are attached directly to controller actions.[2]
+This keeps endpoint declarations compact and easy to read.[2]

 ### Key ideas

-- Use `MVCPath` to define the route path.[2]
+- Use `MVCPath` for route paths.[2]
-- Use `MVCHTTPMethod` to specify allowed HTTP verbs.[2]
+- Use `MVCHTTPMethod` for HTTP verbs.[2]
-- Use path parameters to extract values from the URL.[1][2]
+- Use route parameters to capture values from URLs.[1][2]
+- Use attributes consistently because they are a core Delphi topic and a core part of DMVC routing.[3][2]

 ```pascal
 [MVCPath('/api/products')]